 Data Verification Report

-Multivariate Regression: Analyzes all nutrients together.
+Analyzes all nutrients together.
 Shows which nutrients significantly affect yield after controlling for the others - answers "What matters when everything is considered?"

 π Select Variables for Model